kaibruijn/BERT_GRU_Sentiment/README.md

 If you want to train on the binary sentiment analysis task and test on multiclass sentiment analysis, run trainbinary_testmulti_[baseline]_multiclass_movies, where [baseline] is replaced with a traditional method.
 Here, the read_data() cannot be changed.

+A basic simpletransformers implementation using 'bert-base-cased' with default settings is also added as a baseline.
+It can be run on the IMDB Movie data set using simpletransformer_imdb.py

 # Requirements:
 - langdetect==1.0.8
 - matplotlib==3.2.1